-How can you keep up with your camper during the summer?
+How can you stay in touch with your camper during the summer?
 MAIL!
 MAIL!
 MAIL!
 Campers LOVE to get mail.
 There’s simply nothing better than receiving an old-fashioned, handwritten letter in the mail from someone back home.
-Letter writing is a lost art but one we cherish here at camp.
 Whether you’re asking about their favorite activities or offering love and support, we strongly encourage you to write your child.
 You might just be surprised to see how much they treasure your handwritten letters (and find yourself equally delighted by their return letters home!)
+Our mailing address is:

-Campers cannot receive phone calls from home.
-We ask that communication to or from home be restricted to letters and cards while at camp.
+Campers cannot make or receive phone calls to/from home.
+We ask that communication to or from home be restricted to letters, bunk notes, and cards while at camp.
 Important lessons of independence and self-reliance are nullified by a quick call home.
-If there is an emergency at home please call the camp office and ask to speak with a member of the Leadership Team.
+If there is an emergency at home, please call the camp office and ask to speak with a member of the Leadership Team.

 You will, however, receive a phone call from your child’s cabin counselor during the first few days of their session.
 This provides an opportunity for you to ask questions and hear first-hand how well your son or daughter is transitioning into life at camp.